In October 2015 I underwent surgery to re-connect my small bowel to my rectum after Ulcerative Colitis murdered my large intestine.

 But on the 12th day, I seemed to get better.
 I was eating a little bit and I even found the energy to put on some makeup – a sure sign that things were looking up.

 And they did.
 I left the hospital just a few days later – in the same heels I walked in with – and I returned home.
-I was well looked after by my partner, I gained back any weight lost (plus a few), and a few months later, I was back at work.
+I was well looked after by my partner, I gained back any weight lost and (plus a few), and a few months later, I was back at work.
 I was moving forward.

 Or so I thought.